hailelagi/hailelagi.com/content/notes/atomics.md

 ---

 {{% callout %}}
-This initial draft was to make some notes while reading marabos' atomics and locks, and somehow transmogrify key concepts, distilling yet and perhaps wrapping it into a case study of some sort, perhaps `WTF::parking_lot` or my own lock-free linked-list, sadly, although it does not meet any standards of quality or comprehension, here it is, anyway, otherwise it may never escape my drafts.
+random notes and scribbles, does not meet any standards of quality or comprehension, here it is, anyway, otherwise it may never escape my drafts.
 {{% /callout %}}